VX (nerve agent): Discovery

 The chemists Ranajit Ghosh and J. F. Newman discovered the V-series nerve agents at the British firm ICI in 1952, patenting diethyl S-2-diethylaminoethyl phosphonothioate (agent VG) in November 1952.
 Further commercial research on similar compounds ceased in 1955 when its lethality to humans was discovered.
 The U.S. started production of large amounts of VX in 1961 at Newport Chemical Depot.

 The discovery occurred when the chemists were investigating a class of organophosphate compounds (organophosphate esters of substituted aminoethanethiols).
 Like Gerhard Schrader, an earlier investigator of organophosphates, Ghosh found that they were quite effective pesticides.
 In 1954, ICI put one of them on the market under the trade name Amiton.
 It was subsequently withdrawn, as it was too toxic for safe use.
-The toxicity did not go unnoticed, and samples of it were sent to the British Armed Forces research facility at Porton Down for evaluation.
+The toxicity did not go unnoticed, and samples of it were sent to the British government research facility at Porton Down in Wiltshire for evaluation.
 After the evaluation was complete, several members of this class of compounds became a new group of nerve agents, the V agents.
 The best-known of these is probably VX, assigned the UK Rainbow Code Purple Possum, with the Russian V-Agent (VR) coming a close second (Amiton is largely forgotten as VG).
 The name is a contraction of the words "venomous agent X".

 Beginning in 1959, the United States Army began volunteer testing of VX in humans.
 Dr. Van M. Sim underwent an intravenous infusion of VX to evaluate its effects and to establish a baseline for future experimentation.
 After approximately 3.5 hours following initial administration of the agent, Sim suddenly became pale and delirious.
 The experiment was immediately terminated to preserve his life.
 In their conclusion, the researchers estimated that 2.12 μg/kg of VX delivered intravenously over the course of several hours would be the maximum tolerable dosage and that any more would risk death in a human subject.